Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 This experimental drug therapy caused some controversy when it was given to U.S. Doctor Kent Brantly and Nancy Writebol in Liberia.The manufacturers explained that there is a very limited supply of the drugs that is still in the experimental stage, it cannot be bought and is not available for general use.
-The drug takes a long time to make, it requires a special biologically-engineered tobacco that can produce authentic human proteins.
+The drug takes a long time to make; it requires a particular biologically-engineered tobacco that can produce authentic human proteins.
 While there are plans for phase 1 clinical trials of the drug, they do not have the capacity to manufacture it in large quantities.

 Read "Ebola" By Dr Willian T.Close, An American Surgeon Who Played An Important Role In Controlling The 1976 Ebola Epidemic.

 "The World Is A Small Community of Nations, When Someone Coughs Nobody Sleeps" (Dr William Close).
 A Powerful Documentary That Everyone Should See.

 More Countries Are Making Financial Contributions to The UN For The Ebola Response.